 Atomic excitation and emission

 The variac is connected to the pickle and a large voltage is applied.
 The pickle begins to sizzle and steam.
 After a short time, the pickle glows.
-Note: the light from the pickle can be seen in large lecture halls but not the details of the setup; a video camera is often used in large lecture halls.

 - Pickle

 - Power cord with 2 alligator clips

 - Place a pickle on the plate.